 Constant pressure, great ring cutting and some good boxing to set up those devastating low kicks.
 What a phenomenal performance by @robinvanroosmalen

 The Question Mark Kick.
 The key to this technique is what I like to call 'Selling the Fake'.
 Basically, you must convince your opponent that the Rear Teep (Push Kick) is what's coming and instead you roll into a high kick.
 One way to sell the fake is by throwing a Teep or two to get your opponent's attention.
 Make him/her expect another Teep.
 Remember to raise the knee high enough to make it look like another Teep is coming.
 It's vital to selling the fake.
 Hope this helps. #BalanceMuayThai #NakMuay #MuayThai #Kickboxing

 What are you looking at Kazaan?
 Scratch me, bitch.

 Leave the gun, take the cannoli.

 They will all fall.
 They have no say in the matter.

 November 2013.
 The day after my first pro fight.
 I won via Unanimous Decision.
 As you can see my eyes are virtually shut.
 I'm not sure whether that's due to all the hits i took over those 5 rounds or due to the copious amounts of beer I drank after taking those hits.
 With Ajarn Mac.
 He was my first Kru (teacher).
 At the time I was training and fighting out of Tiger Muay Thai in Phuket, Thailand.
 The place where I became a martial artist.

 Working on the Sabbath.

 The man is an inspiration.
-I don't care if you love or despise him.
-Listen to the words he speaks, they'll change your life.
+I don't care if you love him or despise him, simply listen to the words he speaks.
+They'll change your life.